#1 Ranked Children’s Hospital by U.S. News & World Report

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-For patients considered very high risk or continue to have symptoms of ventricular arrhythmias despite other therapies, implantable cardioverter-defibrillators can be used.
+For patients considered high risk, or those that continue to have symptoms of ventricular arrhythmias despite other therapies, implantable cardioverter defibrillators can be used.
 These detect ventricular arrhythmias and treat them by administering a shock to restore normal cardiac rhythm.
 However, due to numerous side effects — especially in patients with CPVT — these are used only in carefully selected cases.

 Like many inherited heart disorders, the management of CPVT requires psychological input and counseling to help patients understand their condition and the different treatment strategies.
 This is a key component to the care of patients with CPVT within our clinic.

 The effect of a medication can be assessed with exercise testing or Holter monitoring to determine the degree of ventricular ectopy and arrhythmias.
 Implantable loop recorders placed just under the skin on the chest wall constantly record every heartbeat and transmit any abnormal rhythms to the Boston Children’s Heart Center electronically.
 These small devices, which can be implanted in 10-15 minutes, are increasingly used for CPVT patients.